dip-proto/fastly.js/fastly-vcl/vcl-functions/standard_utility_functions.md

    - Consider URL normalization for consistent caching and routing

 6. Collection Handling:
-   - Use std.collect to build comma-separated lists
+   - Use std.collect to combine duplicate headers into a single header
-   - Use std.count to determine the number of items in a list
+   - Use std.count to determine the number of elements in a collection such as req.headers
    - Consider the performance impact of large collections

 7. General Best Practices: